xxxVincent-L/Web-crawler-related/README.md

 Hope to get those fxxking things done soon! :)

-# Phase Ⅰ: Login Page
+## Phase Ⅰ: Login Page

 * Success to login

-    * **session.post(xx,xx,xx)**:n
+    * **session.post(xx,xx,xx)**:

          The first parameter is a URL about the login page's security check other than the original login page!
+    * **Login may fail**:

+        There are a problem that you cannot always get the right captcha using that OCR which obviously doesn't 100% recognize precisely neither number or letter.

+        So a circulation is a **must**.

     * **Bugs**：

         It costs me about an hour to figure out the problem of "**Unable to access '': OpenSSL SSL_read: Connection was reset**"